tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 }
 ```

 The fullName field and username are both required.
 The username can be any valid username; the call will be rejected if the username is not unique.
 The password may be omitted or blank.
-If so, the account will be given a random password and it will not be possible to log into the account directly.
+If so, it will not be possible to log into the account directly.
 Emails is a list of email addresses and it may be omitted or blank.

 If validation fails, a 400 error is returned with an explanation of the error in the body.